All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 # Easy SWE-Bench Evaluation in the OpenDevin SWE-Bench Docker Image

+The documentation for this section is currently **under construction** and is expected to be completed and merged to `main` within the week.
+Subscribe to [this pr](https://github.com/OpenDevin/OpenDevin/pull/1468) to track its progress.

 ## OpenDevin SWE-Bench Docker Image

 In [OpenDevin-SWE-Bench fork](https://github.com/OpenDevin/OD-SWE-bench.git), we try to pre-build the **testbed** (i.e., code of the repository we want the agent to edit) AND the **conda environment**, so that in evaluation (inference) time, we can directly leverage existing environments for effecienct evaluation.